Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Everyone turned towards this sudden interruption questioning what in the world had happened.
 Even King Oswald had turned back, staring in horror as hundreds of his men were being tossed around like ragdolls.

-When the bombing subsided, those who had escaped from its blasts were met with a cold touch on the ground.
-Before their eyes, the surface had been coated with a sheet of ice, freezing their body parts in contact with it.
+When the bombing subsided, those who had escaped from the blasts noticed a cold touch on the ground creeping up their bodies.
+Before their eyes, the surface had been coated with a sheet of ice, freezing the feet that stood upon it.
 Many of them could not pull themselves free from the icy restraints.

 “Who the- What the- Cornelius?”
 Eryn stammered as she finally made some sense of what had happened.
 The ice flowers that had bloomed from the ground had tipped her off.
 There was no one else that would bother with a finishing touch such as that.

-Her spirit was lifted at the thought of her dear friend coming to save her… but on second thought, he didn’t use explosion magic.
+Her spirit was lifted at the thought of her dear friend coming to save her… but she had a sudden thought.
+He didn’t use explosion magic.
 Who else had arrived to provide her aid?

 Eryn carefully studied the horizon as she watched the King’s army fall into chaos.
 Finally, she spotted something approaching between the shuffling of men trying to escape from the surprise attack.
-A large wagon was making its way through the battlefield, but what was peculiar was there was a strange amount of space around it, despite it being surrounded.
+A large wagon was making its way through the battlefield, but what caught her eye was that people were unable to approach it.
+Despite being surrounded, bodies seemed to steer away from the speeding vehicle.
 Looking closer, it wasn’t as if the King’s army was avoiding it, but the faint glow of magical attacks appeared to be keeping them at bay.

 Furthermore, Eryn saw glimpses of people zipping through the crowds, one seemingly on foot and the other on a board.
 They were knocking people over as they passed, their bodies falling to the ground like their strings had been cut.